Mannyv443/Design-6/README.md

 *Hope you're having a great day*
 > I'm a third-year Electrical Engineering major
-> and I'm Interested in the Semiconductor field
+> and I'm Interested in the Semiconductor field.

 'Cities I've Lived In'